Mount Lawn Speedway: History

 Over the next 73 years, the track would see many famous names grace its presence, including Tony Stewart, Ed Carpenter, Pat O'Connor, Tom Cherry, Art Cross, and many others.
 It was a hotbed for open-wheel modifieds in the 1980s and 1990s, as the IMCA Modified Series would see drivers from across the Midwest come to the Speedway to try their hands at the tricky course against the local stars.
 Following the dwindling of the IMCA series in the late 1990s, late model stock cars would return to prominence in the area and would become the standard-bearer for the next decade and a half.
 In 2014, the track would close temporarily due to declining interest and car counts and would remain closed til 2016, as interest returned.
-The late model stocks however would not, as street stocks would become the Premier division at the track and all late model races would be promoted by the Champion Racing Association Late Model Sportsman Series.
+The late model stocks, however, would not, as street stocks would become the Premier division at the track, and all late model races would be promoted by the Champion Racing Association Late Model Sportsman Series.

-Late in 2019, it was announced that driver Dave Duncan and Winchester Speedway co-promoter Jimmy Wyman would begin promoting all races at Mt.
+Late in 2019, it was announced that driver Dave Duncan and former Winchester Speedway co-promoter Jimmy Wyman would begin promoting all races at Mt.
 Lawn, with Rick Sweigart still retaining ownership.
 Modified racing would make its full-time return, with a slate of races in 2020.
-The first race under the new agreement would take place on June 14, with Jeff Lane, a longtime competitor in the previous incarnations of the modified, late model, and street stock classes winning the first race.
+The first race under the new agreement would take place on June 14, with Jeff Lane, a longtime competitor in the previous incarnations of the modified, late model, and street stock classes, winning the first race.
+The promotions duo of Wyman and Duncan would see the beginning of a fruitful period for the small Indiana track, with good car counts becoming a common occurrence.
+Following the passing of Duncan in 2023, however, Wyman would step down and hand over promoting duties for 2024 to former racer, car owner, and fabricator Steve Ellis.

 The Big Three

 There are three big events that are currently run at The Mt.
 Lawn Speedway.
-The May 5–0, which is held the evening of the Indianapolis 500, The Raintree 100 which is a 100-lap Late Model stock car event, and The Founders Day 100, a 100-lap Thunder Car Division race.
-The Stock Car Extravaganza has not been run in a number of years.
+The May 5–0, which is held the evening before the Indianapolis 500, The Raintree 100, which is a 100-lap Economy Modified event, and The Crown Vic Challenge 100, a 100-lap race for Mt.
+Lawn's Crown Vic Division.